akka/akka-projection/docs/src/main/paradox/grpc.md

 It provides an implementation of an Akka Projection that uses
 @extref:[Akka gRPC](akka-grpc:index.html) as underlying transport between event producer and consumer.

+@@@ warning

+This module is currently marked as [May Change](https://doc.akka.io/docs/akka/current/common/may-change.html) in the sense that the API might be changed based on feedback from initial usage.
+However, the module is ready for usage in production and we will not break serialization format of messages or stored data.

+@@@

 ## Overview

 ![overview.png](images/grpc-overview.png)